-On 28 May 2021, the Company and CGA entered into a procurement framework agreement (the "Procurement Framework Agreement"), pursuant to which the parties have agreed that the Group, and CGA and its subsidiaries (the "CGA Group") will purchase from and sell to each other certain passenger vehicles, passenger vehicles parts and accessories in accordance with the terms of the Procurement Framework Agreement.
+On 18 December 2023, the Company and CGA renewed a procurement framework agreement (the "Procurement Framework Agreement"), pursuant to which the parties have agreed that the Group, and CGA and its subsidiaries (the "CGA Group") will purchase from and sell to each other certain passenger vehicles, passenger vehicles parts and accessories in accordance with the terms of the Procurement Framework Agreement.

-The term of the Procurement Framework Agreement shall be from 28 May 2021 to 31 December 2023.
-The proposed purchase annual caps for the aggregate amount to be paid by the Company under the Procurement Framework Agreement for the period from 28 May 2021 to 31 December 2021, the year ending 31 December 2022 and the year ending 31 December 2023 are RMB50,000,000, RMB60,000,000 and RMB70,000,000, respectively.
-The proposed sales annual caps for the aggregate amount to be paid by CGA under the Procurement Framework Agreement for each of the period from 28 May 2021 to 31 December 2021, the year ending 31 December 2022 and the year ending 31 December 2023 is RMB20,000,000.
+The term of the Procurement Framework Agreement shall be from 1 January 2024 to 31 December 2026.
+The proposed purchase annual caps for the aggregate amount to be paid by the Company under the Procurement Framework Agreement for each of the period from 1 January 2024 to 31 December 2024, the year ending 31 December 2025 and the year ending 31 December 2026 is RMB24,000,0000, respectively.
+The proposed sales annual caps for the aggregate amount to be paid by CGA under the Procurement Framework Agreement for each of the period from 1 January 2024 to 31 December 2024, the year ending 31 December 2025 and the year ending 31 December 2026 is RMB24,000,000.
 The Procurement Framework Agreement and the transactions contemplated thereunder constitute continuing connected transactions of the Company and are subject to the reporting and announcement requirements, but are exempt from the circular and the independent shareholders' approval requirements under Chapter 14A of the Listing Rules.
-Please refer to the announcement of the Company dated 28 May 2021 for further details.
+Please refer to the announcements of the Company dated 18 December 2023 for further details.